Levels of the Oratorical Contest

 Eligibility

 The contest is open to all High School student's grades 9 through 12, Public, Home Schooled, Private, Parochial and Military.
 Eligible participants must be a citizen of, or lawful permanent resident of the United States and must be a resident of the State of California.
+You can compete each year you are eligible.

 Contest Requirements

-1. An eight to ten minute prepared oration (speech without notes) on any aspect of the Constitution of the United States, with an emphasis on the duties and obligations of a citizen to the government.
+An eight to ten minute prepared oration (speech without notes) on any aspect of the Constitution of the United States, with an emphasis on the duties and obligations of a citizen to the government.

-2. A three to five minute discourse on one of four a possible assigned topics.
+A three to five minute discourse on one of four a possible assigned topics.
 Please review the oratorical topics on the Legion Headquarters website for further information.

 Awards given by Leland J Thompson Post 647:

-• First Place = $250.00
+- First Place = $250.00

-• Second Place = $150.00
+- Second Place = $150.00

-• Third Place = $100.00
+- Third Place = $100.00

-• Fourth Place = $25.00
+- Fourth Place = $25.00

-State and National Level Oratorical Contests
+State and National Levels Oratorical Contests

 If students have interest in participating at the State or National level, you can find additional information about the Oratorical Contest on the American Legion Headquarters website.